dpokuri/techolution/README.md

 The application uses KnapSack Algorithm to find the Maximum Satisfaction.
 The value is 2493893.
 I have written test cases using JUNIT framework.

+Instructions for execution of this program:

+1. Download the file code and import into any editotr and provide the 'input.txt' file path in /restaurant/src/main/java/com/techolution/restaurant/RestaurantApplication.java and then run the application.
+2. In the same way you can run the JUNI test cases too.